Michael Harris II: Atlanta Braves

 On May 28, 2022, Harris was selected to the major league roster, and he made his debut later that day against the Miami Marlins.
 Harris struck out in his first major league at-bat, and later on in the same game, recorded his first hit, a single, and scored his first run.
 While facing the Arizona Diamondbacks on May 31, Harris drove in his first career run.
 Harris hit his first career home run against the Washington Nationals on June 13.
 During the month of June, Harris had a .347/.371/.574 slash line.
 Of his 35 hits, 13 were extra base hits.
 He also drove in 16 runs, stole four bases, and won the Rookie of the Month Award.
 On August 17, the Braves and Harris agreed to an eight-year contract extension worth at least $72 million.
 As the season continued, Harris, teammate Spencer Strider, and the Braves' later call-up Vaughn Grissom were considered possible National League Rookie of the Year candidates.
 Harris was again named Rookie of the Month for August, posting a .337/.400/.590 slash line.
 Sixteen of his rookie-leading 32 hits during the month were for extra bases.
 In September, Harris was recognized as Rookie of the Month for the third time, having batted .324 with six home runs and 19 RBI.

 On November 14, Harris was named the 2022 National League Rookie of the Year, finishing ahead of teammate Spencer Strider.
 Harris and Strider were the second pair of Braves to finish first and second for the award, following Craig Kimbrel and Freddie Freeman in 2011.
 Harris dedicated the award to Marquis Grissom, his youth baseball tutor, with whom he had continued working during the offseasons.

 Harris played in 138 games for the Braves during the 2023 campaign, slashing .293/.331/.477 with 18 home runs, 57 RBI, and 20 stolen bases.

 Harris began the 2024 campaign with Atlanta, playing in 67 games and hitting .250/.295/.358 with five home runs, 20 RBI, and eight stolen bases.
 He was placed on the injured list with a Grade 2 left hamstring strain on June 15.
 Harris was transferred to the 60–day injured list on July 24.
 He was activated on August 14, and hit his first career grand slam off of San Francisco Giants pitcher Robbie Ray, which landed in McCovey Cove, making him the first visiting player to hit the water with a grand slam.

+During the Braves' July 1, 2026 home game against the St. Louis Cardinals, Harris was "adopted" as a fan-favorite of England soccer fans.
+The supporters had attended the game following their World Cup victory over the DR Congo at Atlanta's Mercedes-Benz Stadium earlier that day, and they spent the game chanting Harris' name and working it into songs.
+Harris stated that he was initially "confused", but came to appreciate the support, posting messages on social media and declaring his support for England for the rest of the tournament.